Hibiscus14/ColorSnake/README.md

 <ul>
 <li><strong>Custom zone</strong></li>
 </ul>
 <p>This feature allows you to select a custom zone that you want to look for in all the images.
-Its helpful for sorting portraits, collection photos. or anything that has the main thing you want to sort by in ± the same place. -</p>
+Its helpful for sorting portraits, collection photos, or anything that has the main thing you want to sort by in ± the same place. </p>
 <ul>
 <li><strong>Themes</strong></li>
 </ul>